A practical 360-degree view of video marketing for asset management firms, by cost, steps, pros and cons

 - On social media, attracting potential investors to your opportunity pages may involve a CTA which drives viewers to your website.
 The CTA here would be something like 'explore investment opportunities' link on social media or email footers

 - Whereas, investors who have visited your website and already compared property investment options, and know a bit about you, might now appreciate booking a meeting, or a portfolio demonstration Zoom.

-Understanding the value of these CTAs is also critical because it will help you to measure the success of your video marketing.
-If it takes you, let's say, 10 Zoom meetings to convert one investor, and an average investor provides a million pounds, you know the value of a Zoom is £100,000.
+Understanding the value of these CTAs is also critical because it will help you to measure the success of your business video.
+If it takes you, let's say, ten Zoom meetings to convert one investor, and an average investor provides a million pounds, you know the value of a Zoom is £100,000.
 But if you convert one in 200 visits to your website, you know that a CTA of 'visit our website' is worth £500.

 Your video firm will develop the videos set out in the planning stage, and ideally, the best way is to film everything all at once and edit everything all at once.
 These produce high economies of scale, and will deliver value for you.